Braniff Airways Flight 542: Whirl mode wing flutter

 The engineers discovered that when an Electra with damage to the mounting structures of one of the outboard engines flew at high speeds or in areas of turbulence, destructive whirl mode wing flutter could occur, leading to wing failure.
 "Wing flutter" is a rapid, self-sustaining oscillation of an aircraft's wings, typically triggered by factors such as aerodynamic disturbances from turbulence or operation at high airspeeds.
 The Electra was designed and tested to be highly resistant to wing flutter, and able to rapidly dampen it when it occurred.
 "Whirl mode" refers to the gyroscopic effect of an aircraft's propeller, which is ordinarily very stable within its plane of rotation and is one of the mechanisms the aircraft uses to help dampen wing flutter.
 When a strong external force acts to push a propeller out of its plane of rotation, it will begin to wobble, similar to how a spinning top will wobble when it is knocked.
 In an aircraft. that external force could be from strong air turbulence or from a sudden change in the plane's direction.
 Ordinarily, the aircraft's engine mounts are designed to help absorb the forces caused by the wobble and return the propeller to a stable plane.
 However, when there was damage to the Electra's engine mounting structure, its ability to absorb the energy of the wobble became greatly reduced, and the wobble could then cause further damage to the mounting structure.
 This cycle continued until the wobble became severe enough that it transferred some energy of the wobble to the wing, leading to wing flutter.
 This is called "whirl mode wing flutter", and as the engine mount became more and more damaged and weakened by the forces of the wobble, more and more energy was transferred to the wing.
-The point where the wing break occurred was located between the inboard engine and the fuselage.
-The report made note of the fact that a great deal of effort had been made to verify the working condition of the engines at the time of the crash, and that the investigators could not find any sign of failure of malfunction in the engines prior to the start of the separation from the wing.
-It said that it was evident that the aircraft broke up quickly and with little warning due to the fact that only one of the seats was found with the safety belt fastened, suggesting that there had been no time to order passengers to fasten them.
-The report concluded that the investigation was not able to determine a positive indication of the cause of the breakup, but through a process of elimination of other factors, the evidence supported the conclusion that whirl mode wing flutter had caused the crash.
+Eventually the forces of the induced wing flutter became greater than the wing was designed to withstand, and the structural components of the wing failed.